LeonNikolai/Killfeed-Datapack/README.md

 # Killfeed-Datapack
-A datapack that add death messages for mobs.
-It does not only show the mobs name, but also details like appearance, age, type and profeesion.
+A minecraft datapack that add death messages for mobs killed by players.
+It does not only show the mobs type, but also details like appearance, age, type and profeesion.
 ### Features
 -	Death message for mobs killed by players
 -	Differentiates between